saileerane4/Stock-Market-Search-Web-Application/README.md

 4.)
 Auto refresh and manual refresh options using AJAX calls

 5.)
-Displays the stock details on entring the company name
+Displays the stock details on entering the company name

 6.)
-Row wise content is created using JAVAscript dynamically
+Row wise content is created using JavaScript dynamically

 7.)
-For the queried company the corresponding Historical chart is created in a new tab
+For the queried company the corresponding historical chart is created in a new tab

 8.)
 The historical charts displays the stock values on different timelines using AJAX calls to the api